St. Walburg's Hospital

 Challenges of a bush hospital

-Health care in large and important cities like Daresalaam is comparatively good, but the further one gets into the countryside, the more the quality decreases.
-Even in the larger regional hospitals, there is a clear disparity and the number of patients per doctor is increasing.
-In the district hospitals, such as St. Walburg's Hospital, there are about 1,000 patients per hospital bed and 1 doctor per 100,000 inhabitants.
-The poor infrastructure of the country, the lack of roads and the inadequate communication facilities from the remote regions to the cities are enough to prevent the provision of good care throughout the country.
-The uneven distribution of financial resources is also problematic.
+Healthcare in large and important cities such as Daresalaam is comparatively good, but the further you go into the countryside, the more the quality declines.
+Even in the larger regional hospitals, there is a clear disparity and the number of patients per doctor increases.
+In the district hospitals, such as the St. Walburg`s Hospitalthere are approximately 1,000 patients per hospital bed and 1 doctor per 100,000 inhabitants.
+The country's poor infrastructure, lack of roads and inadequate communication options from the remote regions to the cities are already preventing good care throughout the country.
+The unequal distribution of financial resources is also problematic.
 Only 15% of the financial resources are available for the care of 90% of the population.
-An additional problem of the Tanzanian health system is the lack of staff in the clinics.
-There are enough trained specialists, but the Tanzanian state lacks the means to employ them.
-Since 2015, there has been a hiring freeze - with no end in sight.
+An additional problem of the Tanzanian healthcare system is the lack of staff in the clinics.
+There are enough trained specialists, but the Tanzanian state lacks the funds to employ them.
+There has been a hiring freeze since 2015 - with no end in sight.

-St. Walburg's Hospital also has to cope with many difficulties and limitations.
-In the rural south-east of the country, it has a central function in providing health care and is the only access point for about 1 million people.
-The Artemed Stiftung supports the hospital in this important mission in the best possible way.
+This too St. Walburg`s Hospital also has to contend with many difficulties and restrictions.
+It plays a key role in providing healthcare in the rural south-east of the country and is the only access point for around 1 million people.
+Artemed Stiftung provides the hospital with the best possible support in this important task.

 A hospital for all

-The specialities of internal medicine, surgery, gynaecology, obstetrics, paediatrics, dentistry and ophthalmology are represented at St. Walburg`s Hospital.
-HIV and tuberculosis are also very common diseases in Tanzania, which are cared for at St. Walburg`s Hospital.
+The specialist areas of internal medicine, surgery, gynecology, obstetrics, pediatrics, dentistry and ophthalmology are represented in the St. Walburg`s Hospital represented.
+HIV and tuberculosis are also very common diseases in Tanzania, which are treated in the St. Walburg`s Hospital are cared for.

 X-ray and ultrasound equipment as well as a laboratory are used for diagnostics.
 The on-site pharmacy supplies all patients with medication and a physiotherapy practice is also available for the treatment of physical ailments.